rborkoto/hitachi-guides/README.md

 # Datadog Customer Checklist

-This checklist contains key items to verify with the customer before initiating a Datadog implementation in an AWS environment.
+Use a reference when talking to customer

 ---